-The Tennessee Attorney General alleged in a consumer fraud complaint that BlackRock misled investors by claiming that its purportedly non-ESG funds did "not seek to follow a sustainable, impact, or ESG investment strategy," even though "ESG considerations in fact drive portions of its investment strategy-including for non-ESG funds."^{xxii} The Mississippi Secretary of State^{xxiii} and Indiana Secretary of State^{xxiv} have made similar allegations related to state securities fraud.
+The Tennessee Attorney General alleged in a consumer fraud complaint that BlackRock misled investors by claiming that its purportedly non-ESG funds did "not seek to follow a sustainable, impact, or ESG investment strategy," even though "ESG considerations in fact drive portions of its investment strategy-including for non-ESG funds."
+The Mississippi Secretary of State "xxiii" and Indiana Secretary of State "xxiii" have made similar allegations related to state securities fraud.

-The Indiana Attorney General issued an opinion that trustees of public pension funds in Indiana owe fiduciary duties to beneficiaries to invest and manage trust assets "solely in the interests of the beneficiaries," and further reasoned that they may not exercise rights appurtenant to those investments (such as proxy voting) based on extraneous considerations.^{xxv} The Attorney General also concluded that investment managers hired by the state pension boards are required to act in the same manner.
-The Attorney General then applied these principles and opined that investment managers such as BlackRock who are retained by pension boards "may not consider ESG factors in making investment decisions or exercising voting rights appurtenant to ownership of securities."^{xxvi} The Kentucky Attorney General similarly concluded that "stakeholder capitalism" and ESG investment practices, which introduce mixed motivations into investment management firms to Kentucky's public pension plans.^{xxvii} The American Airlines findings mean that a federal court has now concluded that BlackRock acted contrary to what the Indiana and Kentucky Attorneys General opined is required by state pension fund fiduciary duties.
+The Indiana Attorney General issued an opinion that trustees of public pension funds in Indiana owe fiduciary duties to beneficiaries to invest and manage trust assets "solely in the interests of the beneficiaries," and further reasoned that they may not exercise rights appurtenant to those investments (such as proxy voting) based on extraneous considerations.
+The Attorney General also concluded that investment managers hired by the state pension boards are required to act in the same manner.
+The Attorney General then applied these principles and opined that investment managers such as BlackRock who are retained by pension boards "may not consider ESG factors in making investment decisions or exercising voting rights appurtenant to ownership of securities."
+The Kentucky Attorney General similarly concluded that "stakeholder capitalism" and ESG investment practices, which introduce mixed motivations into investment decisions, are inconsistent with Kentucky law governing fiduciary duties owed by investment management firms to Kentucky's public pension plans. xvii The American Airlines findings mean that a federal court has now concluded that BlackRock acted contrary to what the Indiana and Kentucky Attorneys General opined is required by state pension fund fiduciary duties.

-The U.S. House Judiciary Committee also issued a report titled Sustainability Shakedown: How a Climate Cartel of Money Managers Colluded to Take Over the Board of America's Largest Energy Company.^{xxviii} The report detailed how climate activists, including Japan's Government Pension Investment Fund and Scottish Widows, were able to pressure BlackRock to join Climate Action 100+ over its objections by withdrawing tens of billions of funds from it.^{xxix} Internal meeting minutes from Climate Action 100+'s Global Steering Committee released by the Judiciary Committee show that "BlackRock understood that by joining CA100+, it was expected to shift its voting to support climate resolutions."^{xxxx}
+The U.S. House Judiciary Committee also issued a report titled Sustainability Shakedown: How a Climate Cartel of Money Managers Colluded to Take Over the Board of America's Largest Energy Company.
+The report detailed how climate activists, including Japan's Government Pension Investment Fund and Scottish Widows, were able to pressure BlackRock to join Climate Action 100+ over its objections by withdrawing tens of billions of funds from it.
+The Internal meeting minutes from Climate Action 100+'s Global Steering Committee released by the Judiciary Committee show that "BlackRock understood that by joining CA100+, it was expected to shift its voting to support climate resolutions."
+The Power of the BlackRock understood that by Joining CA100+, it was expected to shift its voting to support climate resolutions."